qgis/QGIS-Documentation/source/docs/training_manual/processing/first_alg.rst

 Select the *Polygons* layer as input.
 The algorithm has a single output, which is the centroids layer.
 There are two options to define where a data output is saved: enter a filepath or save it to a temporary filename

 In case you want to set a destination and not save the result in a temporary file, the format of the output is defined by the filename extension.
 To select a format, just select the corresponding file extension (or add it if you are directly typing the filepath instead).
-If the extension of the filepath you entered does not match any of the supported ones, a default extension (usually ``.dbf`` for tables, ``.tif`` for raster layers and ``.shp`` for vector ones) will be appended to the filepath and the file format corresponding to that extension will be used to save the layer or table.
+If the extension of the filepath you entered does not match any of the supported ones, a default extension (usually :file:`.dbf` for tables, :file:`.tif` for raster layers and :file:`.shp` for vector ones) will be appended to the filepath and the file format corresponding to that extension will be used to save the layer or table.

 In all the exercises in this guide, we will be saving results to a temporary file, since there is no need to save them for a later use.
 Feel free to save them to a permament location if you want to.

 .. warning:: Temporary files are deleted once you close QGIS.
 If you create a project with an output that was saved as a temporary output, QGIS will complain when you try to open back the project later, since that output file will not exist.

-Once you have configured the algorithm dialog, press *Run* to run the algorithm.
+Once you have configured the algorithm dialog, press **[Run]** to run the algorithm.

 You will get the following output.

 .. image:: img/first_alg/canvas2.png

 The output has the same CRS as the input.
-Geoalgorithms assumes all input layers share the same CRS and do not perform any reprojection.
+Geoalgorithms assume all input layers share the same CRS and do not perform any reprojection.
 Except in the case of some special algorithms (for instance, reprojection ones), the outputs will also have that same CRS.
 We will see more about this soon.

-Try yourself saving it using different file formats (use, for instance, ``shp`` and ``geojson`` as extensions).
-Also, if you do not want the layer to be loaded in QGIS after it is generated, you can check off the check box that is found below the output path box.
+Try yourself saving it using different file formats (use, for instance, :file:`shp` and :file:`geojson` as extensions).
+Also, if you do not want the layer to be loaded in QGIS after it is generated, you can check off the checkbox that is found below the output path box.